Edit on github

 To solve for this there are 2 best practices to follow:

-1. Always call your Variable.get from within the Datacoves Task Decorator.
-This ensures the variable is only fetched at runtime.
+1. Always call your Variable.get from within an Airflow decorator such as the Datacoves Bash Task Decorator.
+This ensures the variable is only fetched at run time.

 from airflow.decorators import dag, task